Skip to main content

 120 mentions Positive Neutral Negative

-The game is widely praised for its high replayability, attributed to its diverse cast of characters, multiple endings, and various gameplay choices that significantly alter the experience.
-Players appreciate the depth of strategy and the emotional weight of decisions, encouraging multiple playthroughs to explore different outcomes and secrets.
-However, some reviews note that while there is substantial replay value, certain aspects may feel repetitive after the initial experience.
+The game is widely praised for its high replayability, attributed to its diverse cast of characters, multiple endings, and various gameplay choices that significantly alter each playthrough.
+Many players appreciate the depth of strategy involved and the emotional weight of decisions, encouraging them to revisit the game for different experiences.
+However, some reviews note that while there is substantial replay value, it can feel exhausting or repetitive after multiple runs.

 • “The wide array of strategies available in the game makes for a lot of replayability, with the knowledge of previous playthroughs aiding in the path you take.”